top of page

 # = Placement rank in Finals

 This means in the competition no prelim judge gave a “yes” to go to semis or finals.
-The -1 is deducted from your total points calculation for that division ranking.
-In a rare fringe case, you could have received 3 “maybe/alternate” and no “yeses” from the judges and not receive a -1 point allocation because 3 “maybe/alternate" is scored above the threshold for 1 "yes".
+The -0 does not reduce your total points calculation for that division ranking.
+In a rare fringe case, you could have received 3 “maybe/alternate” and no “yeses” from the judges and not receive a -0 point allocation because 3 “maybe/alternate" is scored above the threshold for 1 "yes".

-A -1 score isn't about penalizing the competitor, but more so about identifying the dancer's current level relative to the other competitors in that division.
+A -0 score isn't about penalizing the competitor, but more so about identifying the dancer's current level or if they are trending to a lower level relative to the other competitors in that division.

 What is Relative Placement?